-- A. A President may authorize non-teaching assignments of release time at his/her discretion.
-No additional approvals are required.
-At colleges preparing a self-study for HLC/NCA accreditation, the President may assign additional contact hours per semester for a faculty coordinator. - B. A Vice Chancellor may request approval from the Chancellor for the services of a faculty member on a non-teaching assignment for released time.
-The request is subject to the approval of the President of the college to which the faculty member is assigned. - C. Specific qualifications for faculty selection will be determined by the President or Vice Chancellor who initiates the assignment. - D. Any assignment of a faculty member to non-teaching duties for more than six (6) contact hours of released time during a semester is reserved for the Chancellor.
+- c.
+Specific qualifications for faculty selection will be determined by the President or Vice Chancellor who initiates the assignment. - d.
+Any assignment of a faculty member to non-teaching duties for more than six (6) contact hours of released time during a semester is reserved for the Chancellor.

-(d) Released Time for Load/Compensation by Stipend
+4. Released Time for Load/Compensation by Stipend

-- A. Released time will be for load.
-Combinations of stipend and released time for one assignment are not allowed. - B. Stipends must be approved in advance.
+- a.
+Released time will be for load.
+Combinations of stipend and released time for one assignment are not allowed. - b.
+Stipends must be approved in advance.
 Payment will be based upon the number of working hours projected for the assignment.
 The cost center shall be included for all requests.

-(e) Reporting, Processing and Evaluation
+5. Reporting, Processing and Evaluation

-A. All non-teaching assignments beyond the college allotment must be submitted to the Chancellor for approval preferably at least 30 days prior to the beginning date of the

-- semester.
-If approved, copies will be forwarded to the Chief Talent Officer for processing. - B. An evaluation report may be requested by the college or Vice Chancellor who initiates the assignment at the end of each term or academic year for each non-teaching assignment.
-This report may be written by the faculty member performing the non-teaching assignment, then reviewed by the President or Vice Chancellor, and, finally, submitted to the Provost & Chief Academic Officer.
+- All non-teaching assignments beyond the college allotment must be submitted to the Chancellor for approval preferably at least 30 days prior to the beginning date of the semester.
+If approved, copies will be forwarded to the Chief Talent Officer for processing. - b.
+An evaluation report may be requested by the college or Vice Chancellor who initiates the assignment at the end of each term or academic year for each non-teaching assignment.
+This report may be written by the faculty member performing the non- teaching assignment, then reviewed by the President or Vice Chancellor, and, finally, submitted to the Provost & Chief Academic Officer.

-NOTE: Administrators/non-bargained for personnel shall not be awarded compensation to work on special assignments.
+Note: Administrators/non-bargained for personnel shall not be awarded compensation to work on special assignments.
 Non-academic personnel may be awarded compensation to work on special assignments subject to applicable collective bargaining agreements.